Macy's: 2010s

+2020s

 After conducting two years of research, Macy's announced in 2019 that it intended to ban the sale of fur products at its stores by the end of the 2020 fiscal year.
 The news follows the state of California's ban on the manufacturing and sale of such items.
 In 2020, Macy's closed its Cincinnati headquarters, consolidating headquarters operations in New York City.
 JANA Partners, an activist investment firm, disclosed a large stake in Macy's in 2021, and sent a letter to the board recommending spinning off the company's online business.
 In response, Macy's hired AlixPartners to review their business structure.
 By the end of 2021, JANA had reduced their holding in Macy's by 84%, or about 1.5% of the company.
 In August 2021, Macy's announced they were partnering with Toys "R" Us to open toy shops in Macy's stores, starting in 2022.
 In November 2021, Macy's announced they were starting a free education program and boosting its corporation base salary to $15 per hour.

 In February 2023, Macy's said they would no longer sell leather goods made of exotic skins, such as reptiles or ostriches.
+On the morning of December 4, 2023, a stabbing occurred at Macy's Flagship store in Philadelphia, killing 27-year-old security guard Eric Harrison.